| |

 Adding bird seed to the top of the melted suet in a heart shaped silicone molds.

-How to Hang Suet Without a Feeder
+How to Hang Suet Without Needing a Feeder

 Threading a large eyed needle with twine for making the bird feeder hangers.

-Trim the straw so that its even with the top of your DIY suet bird feeder and then pass the twine through the straw.
+Trim the straw so that it’s even with the top of your DIY suet bird feeder and then pass the twine through the straw.

-How to Make a DIY Suet Bird Feeder Video
+Suet Bird Feeder DIY Video Tutorial

-A heart shaped DIY suet bird feeder hanging from a tree branch with bakers twine.
+Easy to make Valentine shaped DIY suet bird feeder with lots of bird seed hanging from a tree outdoors.

 An adorable enamel looking bird feeder in white and black hanging on a pine branch.

-DIY Bird Feeder Dollar Store Craft
+DIY Bird Feeder Outdoor Decor Idea

 Leave a Reply